-I am a third year OxWaSP student supervised by Dr Adam Johansen and Dr Jere Koskela.
+I am a fourth year OxWaSP student supervised by Dr Adam Johansen and Dr Jere Koskela.
 I am working on theoretical aspects of sequential Monte Carlo (SMC) algorithms.
 My current focus is on describing the particle genealogies induced by various resampling schemes.

 Before coming to Warwick, I studied Mathematics at the University of Bristol.